-The Windows 8 operating system offers an easy way to repair the Metro apps, should they not be functioning properly.
-If there is some problem with any app, when you click on an app to open it, you find that it simply crashes and closes down, and you get to see the start screen again.
+The Windows 10/8 operating system offers an easy way to repair the Windows Store apps, should they not be functioning properly.
+If there is some problem with any app when you click on an app to open it, you find that it simply crashes and closes down, and you get to see the start screen again.

 This app can’t open & needs to be repaired

 If it does not help, click on it again.
 This time, it will display This app can’t open message.
 To exit, you may click on Close.
 To repair it, you should click the Go to the Store link.

 You will now see a message stating that This app needs to be repaired.

 Clicking on Repair will repair the app.
 Effectively, the app is re-installed with all it defaults settings intact.